Victoria Banks: Awards and nominations

 On September 11, 2010 in Edmonton, Alberta at the Canadian Country Music Association Gala Dinner it was announced that Banks was one of the recipients of the Songwriter(s) Of The Year for the song Dance With Me (written by Victoria Banks/Johnny Reid/Tia Sillers; recorded by Johnny Reid).
 The following day Sunday September 12, 2010 at Edmonton's Rexall Place, she was presented with the Female Artist of the Year award, broadcast on CBC Television and CMT Canada.

+Banks earned a second ASCAP Country Music Award in 2009 for writing Jessica Simpson's "Come on Over", won a Covenant Award from the Canadian Gospel Music Association in 2014 for the Canada's Double Portion recording of "What I've Learned So Far", and was part of the writing team behind 4 tracks on Mickey Guyton's Grammy-nominated Country Album of the Year contender "Remember Her Name" in 2022.